ssyrota/learning-artifacts/distributed_systems/8_transactions.md

 TODO:
-- what types of transaction guarantees exist
-- which implemented in popular DBS like pg/mongo/scylla/olap?
-- how it stored in disk
 - how to make distributed transaction - is it possible, if yes with which conditions?
 - what is the future of transactions or it's just exist and doesn't need improvements?
-- what is MVCC?